 An agreement between parents or custodians about how to raise their kids is a serious matter.
 For best results, all parties included in the contract (parents, god-parents, grandparents, etc.) must sit down together and work out the details in a cooperative manner.
 If you believe your children will benefit from such an agreement, check out what needs to be in a parenting plan and start creating your own.

 Co-Parenting Agreements for Married and Co-Habitating Parents

 It might seem silly for married people to draft a contract for cooperative parenting, but having a document like this can serve as a guideline for raising children and prevent misunderstandings down the road.
 When parents agree on key issues early on, children tend to grow up to be confident, emotionally secure and successful.
 This also applies to parents who live together as a couple, but were never married.

 Points to consider when coming up with a document include:

 - Diet and nutrition

 - Spontaneous or emergency decision-making guidelines

-Divorced and Separated Parents
+Co-Parenting Agreements for Divorced and Separated Parents

 Having a written agreement is crucial to the nurturing of children after divorce.
 Since it's a time of massive upheaval, formulating a set of firm guidelines can keep your children grounded before, during and after the break-up, while also imbuing them with feelings of consistency and safe security.
-Although they may protest the idea itself, children respond favorably to most parenting contracts on the long term.
+Although they may protest the idea itself, children respond favorably to most parenting contracts in the long term.